 Travel within the United States

-If you are traveling to a tournament in the US, you need to complete an online Travel Notification form to notify NJYS that you will be traveling outside of New Jersey as a NJYS team.
+If you are traveling to a tournament outside of Region I, you need to complete an online Travel Notification form to notify NJYS that you will be traveling outside of New Jersey as a NJYS team.
 You no longer need a Permission to Travel Form approved by NJYS.
 Your NJYS registered team and players will be covered under the NJYS insurance programs, both accident/medical and general liability, if all of the following conditions are met:

 Your team completes the Travel Notification online form and submits it to NJYS.